gvwilson/thirdbit/src/fiction/in-heck/index.md

 Finally the tiger exploded.
 "Are you even listening to yourselves?" he demanded.
-"If she isn't in Heck already she will be soon.
+"If she isn't in Heck already, she will be soon.
 We go after her,
 folks'll be burning candles for all of us instead of just her."